-Palak paneer is a smooth, delicious curry that is loaded on the good stuff and really pretty to look at.
-Its deep green gravy dotted with soft melt-in-the-mouth cottage cheese is a pure delight to the senses.
+Palak paneer is a smooth, delicious curry that is loaded with the good stuff in terms of nutrition and really pretty to look at.
+Palak paneer’s deep green gravy dotted with soft melt-in-the-mouth cottage cheese is a pure delight to the senses.
 A very popular Punjabi/North Indian dish, I do make it regularly at home.

-1 large bunch spinach leaves, thoroughly washed and cleaned (I put in the soft stems as well)
+1 large bunch spinach leaves (250 gm.), thoroughly washed and cleaned (I put in the soft stems as well)

 Cottage cheese (Paneer) 200 gm. cubed

 1 inch ginger chopped

 ½ tsp. cumin seeds

 2 tsp oil

 This recipe needs the spinach to maintain its beautiful green colour.
 Hence, ensure that the spinach does not get overcooked.
 After cleaning and washing the spinach, I put in the dry leaves with stems in a wok.
 I let the leaves release their own water and let them sweat it out for a couple of minutes.
 You will get some water and wilted leaves.
 Now along with the green chillies, blend it and keep it aside.

 In another wok, take some oil and heat.
 Now tip in the cumin seeds till they sputter.
 Add in the sliced onion and cook it for a couple of minutes till it is translucent.
 Add in the ginger and garlic and cook further.
 I like them to be golden.
 Now tip in the chopped tomatoes and cook everything together.
 You can add a bit of salt to hasten the process.
 I prefer to blend this chunky paste to a smooth one in the blender.
 If you like it chunky, you can leave it as it is.